ankumar/architecture/Patterns/Sandbox.md

-[CNCF](https://www.cncf.io/) Cloud Native Definition: Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds. **Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.**

-These techniques enable loosely coupled systems that are resilient, manageable, and observable.
-Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.

 [Open Application Model (OAM)](https://github.com/oam-dev/spec) is a specification for building cloud native applications.
 OAM aims to enable the [separation of concerns](https://github.com/oam-dev/spec/blob/d16d5add/introduction.md) between application developers, application operators, and infrastructure operators.

 **1. Control Plane:** [Crossplane](https://crossplane.io/) is an open source multicloud control plane that shares many of OAM's goals around enabling the separation of concerns when modelling cloud native applications.